Superteams in the NBA: 1980–1988: Boston Celtics

 With the sixth pick of the 1978 NBA draft, the Celtics selected Larry Bird, who returned to school at Indiana State University for another season rather than playing professionally.
-A trade for former All-Star Nate "Tiny" Archibald did little to improve the team, and they finished with a 29-53 record.
+The team finished with a 29-53 record.
 Bird joined the Celtics for the 1979–80 NBA season and guided the team to a 32 win improvement, achieving a 61-21 record and an Eastern Conference Finals appearance.
 The team further bolstered their roster in the following offseason, trading the #1 and #13 picks in the NBA draft to the Golden State Warriors to acquire center Robert Parish and the #3 pick of the draft, used to select power forward Kevin McHale.
 These players combined with Bird for what pundits and analysts consider to be one of the best frontcourts in NBA history.
 The Celtics further improved upon their previous season, winning 62 games in the regular season and the 1981 NBA Finals over the Houston Rockets led by Moses Malone.

-After failing to reach the NBA Finals in the next two seasons, the Celtics made a trade with the Phoenix Suns to acquire All-Star guard and former NBA Finals MVP winner Dennis Johnson, which also let them waive Archibald afterward.
+After failing to reach the NBA Finals in the next two seasons, the Celtics traded with the Phoenix Suns to acquire All-Star guard and former NBA Finals MVP winner Dennis Johnson, which also let them waive Archibald afterward.
 The Celtics made an immediate return to their postseason success, winning the 1984 NBA Finals 4–3 over the longtime rival Los Angeles Lakers.
 On September 6, 1985, the team traded for former MVP and NBA champion Bill Walton.
-The Celtics completed one of the most impressive seasons in NBA history, winning 67 games in the regular season and a 15-3 run in the playoffs that culminated with a win in the 1986 NBA Finals against a newly formed Houston Rockets led by the "Twin Towers" center duo of Hakeem Olajuwon and Ralph Sampson.
+The Celtics completed one of the most impressive seasons in NBA history, winning 67 games in the regular season and a 15-3 run in the playoffs that culminated with a win in the 1986 NBA Finals against a Houston Rockets led by the center duo of Hakeem Olajuwon and Ralph Sampson.
 As a result of their historic dominance and overwhelming star power, the 1985–86 Boston Celtics are widely considered one of the greatest teams in NBA history.

-Despite the emotional weight of losing #2 pick Len Bias to a drug overdose days after the 1986 NBA draft and a drug scandal involving Dennis Johnson, the Celtics returned to the NBA Finals once again in 1987, this time falling to the Lakers 4-2.
+Despite losing #2 pick Len Bias to a drug overdose days after the 1986 NBA draft and a drug scandal involving Dennis Johnson, the Celtics returned to the NBA Finals once again in 1987, this time falling to the Lakers 4-2.
 The Celtics were unable to recreate their championship success in the following seasons, losing in the Eastern Conference playoffs to "Bad Boys" era Detroit Pistons and New York Knicks.
 Afterwards, the team slowly came apart, with Dennis Johnson retiring first after failing to acquire a new contract with Boston in 1990, followed by Larry Bird retiring in 1992 after years of battling injuries, McHale retiring in 1993 and Robert Parish signing with the Charlotte Hornets in 1994.